spinalcordmri/spinalcordmri.github.io/workshop.md

 title: Workshops
 ---

-List of the past Spinal Cord MRI workshops, linking to the agenda, presentations, minutes of the meeting, results of challenges, etc.
+This is a list of the past Spinal Cord MRI workshops.
+Each link points to the workshop material, which includes the agenda, presentations, minutes of the meeting, results of challenges, etc.